dreiQBIK/3qbik-wp-theme-wptd/README.md

 `inc/` contains all PHP functionality you want to add to your theme - these files get included in the `functions.php`.

-`inc/acf/` is where you register you ACF fields. -> Register in `functions.php`!
+`inc/acf/` is where you register you ACF fields.
+Don't forget to include register each file in the `functions.php`!

 ## Other Resources

-The [main Timber Wiki](https://github.com/jarednova/timber/wiki) is super great, so reference those often.
+The [main Timber Wiki](https://timber.github.io/docs/) is super great, so reference those often.
 Also, check out these articles and projects for more info:

 -  [Twig for Timber Cheatsheet](http://notlaura.com/the-twig-for-timber-cheatsheet/)
 -  [Timber and Twig Reignited My Love for WordPress](https://css-tricks.com/timber-and-twig-reignited-my-love-for-wordpress/) on CSS-Tricks

 ## Dependencies

--  Yoast SEO for title and description tags
+This theme is build with Timber and ACF (including acf-builder). _Therefore you need to install these plugins first, before you activate the theme!_

 -  ACF PRO
 -  Timber
+-  Yoast SEO (for title and description tags - they will not show up without it)